sylicate/sylicate.online/README.md

 # SYLICATE // ARCHIVE

-> A high-performance, brutalist art portfolio template featuring physics-based animations, parallax effects, and a custom geometric interface.
+> A high-performance, brutalist, webcore inspired art portfolio with physics-based animations, parallax effects, and a custom geometric interface.

 ---

 ## :: SYSTEM_OVERVIEW

-This project is a single-page immersive portfolio website designed with a **"True Black" / Industrial** aesthetic.
-It utilizes pure Vanilla JavaScript, HTML5, and CSS3 to create a heavy visual experience with zero framework overhead.
+This project is a single-page portfolio website designed with a **Brutalist / Industrial** aesthetic.
+It utilizes basic Vanilla JavaScript, HTML, and CSS to create a visual experience with zero framework overhead.

-The interface mimics a futuristic terminal or archival system, featuring a "Venn Diagram" loader, a physics-based scroll-to-unlock mechanism, and a dynamic grid feed.
+The interface impersonates a futuristic terminal or archival system, utilizing a "Venn Diagram" loader, a physics-based scroll-to-unlock mechanism, and an interactable feed.

 ### [ LIVE DEMO ]
 https://sylicate.online

 ## :: VISUAL_FEATURES

-*   **Venn Loader Engine:** A custom mathematical animation that simulates fluid collision loading states with a snapping finish.
+*   **Venn Diagram Loader:** A custom animation that simulates collision loading states with a snapping finish.
-*   **Parallax Landing Zone:** Multi-layered mouse-tracking depth effect featuring wires, fluid blobs, and typography that distorts based on scroll velocity.
+*   **Parallax Landing Page:** Multi-layered mouse-tracking depth effect featuring wires, and typography that reacts based on scroll velocity.
-*   **Scroll-to-Decrypt:** A "shutter" mechanism that requires user interaction to unlock the main interface.
+*   **Scroll-to-Decrypt:** A basic scroll-to-unlock mechanism that needs user interaction to redirect to the main archival log.
-*   **Geometric UI:** CSS-driven rotating dials and "satellite" orbit animations for the logo.
+*   **Geometric UI:** CSS-based rotating circle and satellite orbit animations for the logo that moves according to the submenu selection.
-*   **True Black / Inverted Mode:** A global theme toggle that inverts the color palette (Light/Dark mode).
+*   **Light / Inverted Mode:** A theme toggle that inverts the color palette (Light/Dark mode).
-*   **Noise Texture:** A procedural SVG noise filter overlay for film-grain texture.
+*   **Noise Texture:** An SVG noise filter overlay for the grain texture.
-*   **Custom Lightbox:** Pan-and-zoom image inspector with custom cursor states.
+*   **Custom Lightbox:** Pan and zoom image inspector.

 ## :: TECH_STACK

-*   **Core:** HTML5, CSS3 (CSS Variables for theming).
+*   **Core:** HTML, CSS (CSS Variables for theming).
-*   **Logic:** Vanilla JavaScript (ES6+).
+*   **Logic:** Vanilla JavaScript.
-*   **Data:** JSON-based content injection (`fetch` API).
+*   **Source:** JSON-based content injection (`fetch` API).
 *   **Performance:** Native Lazy Loading, GPU-accelerated transforms (`will-change`), and requestAnimationFrame loops.

 ## :: CONFIGURATION
-1. The Art Database (data.json)
+1. Image Database (data.json)
-The gallery feed is populated automatically by data.json.
+The archival log entries are populated automatically by data.json.

 ## :: MOBILE_OPTIMIZATION
-The system detects mobile devices (width < 768px) and automatically:
+Detecting mobile devices (width < 768px) and automatically:
-Transforms the sidebar into a fixed top/bottom header.
+Transforming the sidebar into a fixed top header.
-Increases touch targets for buttons.
+Increasing touch area for buttons.
-Accelerates the boot/loader animation (2.5x speed) for faster mobile UX.
+Accelerating the Venn Diagram animation (2.5x speed) for a faster mobile animation.
-Simplifies the layout grid to a single column.
+Simplifying the layout grid to a single column.

 ---